GONZOLOL/rickandMorty/README.md

 - **CharactersPage.test.tsx**: Rendering test for the characters page.
 - **EpisodesPage.test.tsx**: Rendering test for the episodes page.
 - **LocationsPage.test.tsx**: Rendering test for the locations page.
-- **NotFoundPage.test.tsx**:Rendering test for the not found page.
+- **NotFoundPage.test.tsx**: Rendering test for the not found page.

 ## Styling

 The application styling has been implemented using SCSS.
-The style files are located in the styles folder.
+The style files are located in the `styles` folder.

+### Responsive Design

+The project follows a **desktop-first** approach.
+The mobile version has been designed using a reference resolution of **414x896**.

 ## Vite Configuration

 The project uses Vite as the build tool.
-The Vite configuration is located in the vite.config.ts file.
+The Vite configuration is located in the `vite.config.ts` file.

 ## TypeScript Configuration

-The TypeScript configuration is located in the tsconfig.json and tsconfig.node.json files.
+The TypeScript configuration is located in the `tsconfig.json` and `tsconfig.node.json` files.

 ## Jest Configuration

-The Jest configuration is located in the jest.config.js file.
-The tests are set up in the jest.setup.js file.
+The Jest configuration is located in the `jest.config.js` file.
+The tests are set up in the `jest.setup.js` file.